l3oxy/MediaMetaDataManager/README.md

 # Directory

-This application looks at media files in the manner of looking at one directory at a time.
+This application looks at media files in the manner of looking at one folder at a time.
-This application initially does not know which application you want to work in, thus it asks your computer where your music folder is and uses that.
+This application initially does not know which folder you want to work in, thus it asks your computer where your music folder is and uses that.
 You may change/override which directory this application uses via this application's "Directory" page.

 ## Changing your computer's Music directory